Initiate Attribute node

 Use

-to reference existing device parametersApply mathematical operations to transform values
+format to reference existing device parameters.

-Use time-based functions to access historical values
+Use different depth index values to access historical values (the default is 0).

 Let's look at a practical example of configuring attributes: